Halozzee/QuikSync/CONTRIBUTING.md

 ### Must have

-Windows 10
+* Windows 10
-Visual Studio 2015 or higher
+* Visual Studio 2015 or higher
-.NET framework 4.7.2
+* .NET framework 4.7.2

 ### Optional

-Empty for now
+Several devices to make tests on

 ## Please try to follow these guidelines when contributing to this project